-Hong Kong surpasses New York as home to the largest number of UHNWIs
+Hong Kong surpasses New York for the number of UHNWIs

 Hong Kong has officially surpassed New York City as the place with the highest concentration of super wealthy people.